 Acid-free materials can sometimes come with a higher price—but when it comes to protecting valuable photo prints, this cost is well worth it.
 The economical frame and mat combo sold at your local craft store can seem like a great deal until it degrades your print.
 Be sure to do your research before you make your purchase.

 There are several reasons to increase the quality of the materials you use when mounting your artwork.
 Opting for high-quality mounting materials is good for you and the planet.

 If you have artwork currently framed with materials that are not acid-free, you should consider re-framing them before it is too late.
 The longer it stays in its current state, the more acid will continue to leach into the print.
 It may not show damage today, but it will over time.
 Restoring a print is more costly than framing it properly the first time.

 Art isn’t the only thing you can protect with high-quality materials.
-With the move towards environmental conservation, many frame companies even have lines that promote reforestation for the materials used to make their product.
-So you are not only preserving your artwork, you are also supporting environmental sustainability.
+With the move toward environmental conservation, many frame companies even have lines that promote reforestation for the materials used to make their product.
+So you are not only preserving your artwork, but you are also supporting environmental sustainability.

 At ArtisanHD, we work hard to provide you with the highest quality print available.
 Complement this work with the mounting materials that will preserve it best.
 Remember to do your research, reach out with questions, and make sure that the materials used to finish your art will keep it looking beautiful today and for years to come.

-For more how-to tips, check out our tutorials videos.
+For more how-to tips, check out our tutorial videos.